eylonmiz22/Penalyzer-Smart_Handwriting_Editor_and_Analyzer/README.md

   <img width=640 height=300 src="penalyzer1.jpg">
 </p>

 Penalyzer is a deep learning-based handwriting text editor, generator, and analyzer.
-By this tool, the following functionalities are available on handwritten documents:
+With this tool, the following functionalities are available on handwritten documents:

 * Addition/Deletion of handwriting within a given document.